 Start your lasagna layers with a bit of meat sauce, then layer in zucchini slices to cover.

 Add a layer of ricotta cheese mixture, then top with 1 cup of the mozzarella cheese.
-Next up, a layer meat sauce.
+Next up, a layer of meat sauce.

 Repeat the process until all your ingredients are used up.

 Bake 30 minutes, until bubbly, and be sure to let stand about 5 – 10 minutes before serving.

 Zucchini noodles are tasty and low carb — but they can also be a bit watery.

 To prevent mushy zucchini noodles, I like to salt and drain the zucchini noodles before assembling the lasagna.